MultiCraft/repixture/mods/rp_mobs/API.md

 To use tasks, they must be initialized by calling `rp_mobs.init_tasks` in `on_activate` and be handled (i.e. executed) every step by calling `rp_mobs.handle_tasks` in `on_step`.

 Finally, task queues organize the execution of tasks.
 A task queue is a sequence of tasks that get executed in order.
 Tasks get automatically removed from the queue once finished.
-Task queues also optionally have a `decider` function which is called every time the task queue is empty.
+Task queues also optionally have a number of decider function which are called to determine which tasks to add next.

 A mob can have any number of task queues active at a time.
 While tasks and microtasks are executed sequentially, task queues run in parallel.